 Impunity is used to describe a situation where someone can commit an offence (intimidation, attacks or murder, for example) without facing punishment or consequences.

 HELP US PROTECT HUMAN RIGHTS TODAYJOIN NOW

-121 countries have agreed to cooperate with the International Criminal Court (ICC)
+countries are parties to the Rome Statute of the International Criminal Court (ICC)